Why Is Investing a Better Option Than Saving When It Comes to Planning for Retirement?

 Outpacing Inflation

-Legendary trader and philanthropist George Soros once remarked, “The financial markets generally are unpredictable.
-So, one has to have different scenarios… The idea that you can predict what will happen contradicts my way of looking at the market.”
-Investing in a diversified portfolio can potentially earn returns that surpass inflation, preserving and growing your wealth over time.
+Even investment maverick George Soros recognized the inevitability of market uncertainties, saying, “The financial markets generally are unpredictable… The idea that you can predict what will happen contradicts my way of looking at the market.”
+Diversifying across asset classes—stocks, real estate, commodities—ensures returns that keep pace with inflation and grow your wealth.

 Embracing Market Psychology